How to Keep Your Hot Tub from Freezing in Cold Weather

 If you don’t heat or regularly circulate the water in your hot tub, you are risking a freeze up, which can cause pipes to burst and other critical components to fail.
 Not only will this ruin your hot tub fun, but you will also need to call out a repair specialist, which will be costly.

-Instead of leaving things to chance, Master Spa Parts would like to recommend five great tips on how to keep your hot tub from freezing in cold weather:
+Instead of leaving things to chance, here are some tips on how to winterize your hot tub:

 2. Drain your spa.
 The first thing you should do to prepare your spa for winter is drain the water.
 The water should be changed every 3 to 4 months since non-organic contaminants (like sunscreen and salt from perspiration) can make your hot tub water cloudy, and cause chemical imbalances.
 Draining the water ensures it will stay sanitized and look great!
 It is important to remember that you never drain the spa in freezing weather.
 This may sound counterintuitive, but you should never drain your spa if freezing weather is forecasted in your area within the next several days.
 You might think that draining your hot tub will protect it from damage, but the opposite is true.
 Even when you drain your hot tub, there can still be water in the pipes, jets, and filter bays.
 So be sure to drain early!

-2. Keep it covered.
+5. Keep your spa covered.
 When your spa is not in use, keep the cover on.
 If you leave the cover off, you will lose heat (and waste energy).
 This also makes your heater and pump work harder, which can lead to equipment failure.
 If your cover is damaged, consider purchasing a new hot tub cover from Master Spa Parts!

 Lower Your Winter Hot Tub Energy Costs